 The MA Philosophy will be delivered predominantly through seminars, with some individual tutorials.
 Read more

 Independent study primarily comprises preparing both formative and summative work, though it may also include participation in Philosophy Society meetings, Philosophy Research seminars, and guest lectures.
-In Trinity term, students predominantly work independently to write their dissertations.
+In the third semester, students predominantly work independently to write their dissertations.

 The Masters programme can be taken part-time over two years.
 Part-time students attend the same classes as their full-time colleagues, taking 50% of the course load each academic year.
 The classes are not run separately in the evening for part-time students.
 Read more